KevinMoonLab/Nexarag/docs/KNOWLEDGE_GRAPH_MANAGEMENT.md

-# Knowledge Graph Export/Load Feature
+# Sharing Knowledge Graphs

-This feature allows users to export, save, and switch between different Neo4j knowledge graphs in the Nexarag platform.
+The Nexarag graph manager feature allows users to export, save, and switch between different Neo4j knowledge graphs in the Nexarag platform.

 ## Overview

 The Knowledge Graph Management feature provides:

-1. **Export Current KG**: Save the current knowledge graph to a dump file
+1. **Export Current KG**: Save the current knowledge graph to a dump file.
-2. **Import/Load KG**: Switch to a previously saved knowledge graph
+2. **Import/Load KG**: Switch to a previously saved knowledge graph.
-3. **List Available KGs**: View all saved knowledge graphs with metadata
+3. **List Available KGs**: View all saved knowledge graphs with metadata.
-4. **Delete KGs**: Remove unwanted knowledge graph dumps
+4. **Delete KGs**: Remove unwanted knowledge graph dumps.
-5. **Quick Selector**: Dropdown menu to quickly switch between knowledge graphs
+5. **Quick Selector**: Dropdown menu to quickly switch between knowledge graphs.

+## Quick Start

+### Exporting Knowledge Graphs
+1. Click the cog menu item to access the projects workspace.
+2. Enter a name for your export.
+3. **[Optional]** Add a description.
+4. Click "Export Knowledge Graph"
+5. The current Neo4j database will be saved as a dump file to `kg_dumps` in the same folder as the Docker compose file.

+### Import Knowledge Graphs
+1. Copy the `kg_dumps` file to the target, in the same folder as the Docker compose file.
+2. Run `docker compose restart`.
+3. In the Nexarag frontend, open the projects workspace.
+4. Identify the desired export and click "Load".

+### Switching Knowledge Graphs
+**Option 1: Quick Selector**
+1. Use the dropdown at the top of the screen.
+2. Select a knowledge graph from the list.
+3. The system will automatically load the selected KG.

+**Option 2: Management Interface**
+1. Open the projects workspace.
+2. Click "Load" button on any knowledge graph card.
+3. Confirm the action.

+### Deleting Knowledge Graphs
+1. Open the projects workspace.
+2. Click "Delete" button on the knowledge graph card
+3. Confirm the deletion in the popup dialog.

 ## Backend Implementation